flatironinstitute/ephys-viz/README.md

 ### Electron development mode

-To open a desktop (electron) window showing a gallery view of all the widgets in this project, with hot module reload:
+To open a desktop (electron) window showing a gallery view of all the widgets in this project, with hot module reload (convenient for widget development):

 ```
 cd [directory-of-this-repo]